Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 I’d recommend using vegetable oil for all quick breads.
 Oil yields a lighter texture with more “separated” crumbs than butter does.
 With butter, it will be more like a pound cake.

-This will prevent the strawberries from sinking to the bottom of the loaf pan.
+This will prevent them from sinking to the bottom of the loaf pan.

 No. Frozen strawberries contain too much moisture and will make the bread soggy.